engn1931z/rpiSetupHistory/README.md

   + Launch Chromium web browser using the world icon in the upper left.

-  + Test your connection. **(Note that you should NOT accept Brown Guest Wifi Terms; if you see a terms window, please cancel,and repeat step 5.)**
+  + Test your connection. **(Note that you should NOT accept Brown Guest WiFi Terms; if you see a terms window, please cancel,and repeat step 5.)**

   + In a terminal run the `ifconfig` command again, this time note and record your IP address for future use.
 It is found in the `wlan0` section of the `ifconfig` output, right after `inet` (e.g. 172.18.xx.xx).
 In the future it might occurr that your Raspberry Pi connects correctly to Brown-Guest but that its IP address is changed, one of several way getting this new IP address, withouth having to log in to the Pi or hooking up a monitor and keyboard, is going to the website used to register the MAC address http://guestwifi.net.brown.edu/ : Manage Devices : Click on your Pi info : Click on Print Icon.
 IP address should show here.

   + Please complete the ENGN1931Z RPi Information form here: http://goo.gl/rn4nHT

-7. Launch a terminal (black icon in top left) and upgrade to the latest Raspbian distribution using following commands:
+7. Launch a terminal (black icon in top left) and upgrade to the latest Raspbian distribution using following commands (note that this may take 15-20 minutes depending on the WiFi speed):

    ```
    sudo apt-get update